Shubhamkumarpatel70/electriccityrecord/DEPLOYMENT.md

 2. **MongoDB Database**: You'll need a MongoDB database (MongoDB Atlas recommended)
 3. **GitHub Repository**: Your code should be pushed to GitHub

+> **Note**: Render now uses "Starter" plan instead of "Free" plan.
+The Starter plan is still free but with some limitations.

 ## 🗄️ Database Setup (MongoDB Atlas)

 1. **Create MongoDB Atlas Account**